karamelchef/karamel/docs/text/cluster-definition.rst

 - occiImageSize - compute resource size (procesors & memory)
 - usename - account name with root privileges

-Furthermore you must have voms-client installed and configured.
-To connect to you organisations resorces generate proxy certificate via "$voms-proxy-init -voms <name of you virtual organisation> -rfc" and add path to proxy certificate via OCCI launch panel in web gui.
+Furthermore you must have voms-client installed and configured (https://italiangrid.github.io/voms/documentation/voms-clients-guide/3.0.3/).
+To connect to you organisation's resorces generate proxy certificate in shell via "voms-proxy-init -voms <name of you virtual organisation> -rfc" and add path to proxy certificate via OCCI launch panel in web gui.

 .. code-block:: yaml